-- The Grand Canal located immediately south of the site, although this may be protected by low permeability clay (natural and/or engineered when the canal was constructed); - The River Camac located approximately 500 m to the east of the site, although this may be protected by low permeability clay deposits which are likely to be encountered beneath the site; and - The groundwater aquifer beneath the site, although this may also be protected by low permeability clay deposits which are likely to be encountered beneath the site.
+- The Grand Canal located immediately south of the site, although this may be protected by low permeability clay (natural and/or engineered when the canal was constructed); - The River Camac located approximately 500 m to the east of the site, although this may be protected by low permeability clay deposits which are likely to be encountered beneath the site; and - The bedrock aquifer beneath the site, although this may also be protected by low permeability clay deposits which are likely to be encountered beneath the site.

-It is estimated that 4,338 litres of cable fluid was released in November 2004.
+It is estimated that 9,370 litres of cable fluid was released between May 2011 and November 2014.
 It is assumed, based on information provided to AECOM by ESB, that the fluid lost was a mixture of LAB and mineral oil based products.
+It is noted no mineral oil was detected during surface water and sediment sampling of the canal and an adjacent drain; however, in order to provide a conservative approach to the PSA, it is assumed mineral oil based products could be present in soil and groundwater at the leak location.
 Due to its high biodegradability, lower volatility and low solubility, it is considered that LABs are of less concern for adverse environmental impact than mineral oil based products.
 Given that there is potential for a mixture of both types of cable fluids to have been used at this site, potential contaminants of concern have been identified.
 A summary of the source audit findings is as follows: